 NABJ Chicago Chapter Events

 You’re invited to join NABJ Chicago Chapter’s general monthly meetings to connect with other journalists, discover the latest news in the industry and hear from several newsmakers.
-The next meeting will be Thursday, June 15, 2017 at 5:30PM.
+The June meeting is cancelled.
+The next meeting will be Thursday, July 20, 2017 at 5:30PM.
 Meetings are free for NABJCC members; $5 for non-members.

 Future meetings location and time will be emailed and posted on Twitter and Facebook. #NABJCC